metazool/synthercise/Unplugged/Hip_It.md

 * Pull knee in towards chest, "with control" bring foot between hands, back to lunge, chest upwards, look upwards
 * From lunge, lift into Warrior 1 (front knee above ankle, back leg straight or knee slightly bent.
 Arms lifted upwards, hips facing forwards, palms facing one another
-* Turn upper torso 90* and stretch arms out ar shoulder level.
+* Turn upper torso 90* and stretch arms out at shoulder height.
 Hips should now face the same way as your chest, e.g. both are sideways on (Warrior 2).
 Look towards the hand on the bent leg side
 * Turn the palm on the bent leg side upwards and fold at the elbow over your head.
 Press the opposite arm forward at the same sort of angle.
 Lean backward, look upward, breathe
 * Return to centre, face forwards, lean forwards, back to lunge